nathanc95/nrs-backend/README.md

 ### Getting Started

-pull docker image: docker pull nathanchemla95/nrs-backend:amd

 clone github repository: git clone https://github.com/nathanc95/nrs-backend.git

-go to your downloaded repository and run docker compose on the terminal: docker-compose up
+go to your downloaded repository and run on the terminal: docker-compose build

+once the build is ready run: docker-compose up

 ### Here is short list of libraries that are used